 Away from Enugu, having interviewed good numbers of women in communities across Nasarawa state, and Abuja, MAWA Foundation found that many women are struggling with the COVID-19 impact, many of them experiencing increasing food poverty, job loss, homelessness, domestic violence, divorce, children unable to access education, mental health issues, high crime rate, and child prostitution.

 Just like in Enugu, many women in Nasarawa state and Abuja communities are battling the COVID-19 impacts that are pushing them into an unbearable predicament with little or no assistance from the government.

-And even as the COVID-19 impact continues to hit the women adversely, they do not have a platform to tell their stories, while the government seems not to have deep knowledge about how COVID-19 is impacting women and their livelihood.
+And even as the COVID-19 impact continues to hit women adversely, they do not have a platform to tell their stories, while the government seems not to have deep knowledge about how COVID-19 is impacting women and their livelihoods.

 For instance, in Kabayi, Masaka, Keffi, and Uke communities of Nasarawa state, some of the women who spoke to MAWA Foundation continue to give different accounts of how COVID-19 is adversely impacting their lives, particularly in the area of their economy, children education, social interaction, marriages, health, and homes.

 Unfortunately, as the Nigerian state and development analysts are having narratives on the impact of COVID-19, there is little effort being made to focus and x-ray the impact of COVID-19 on women and show how they are going through predicaments as a result of the COVID-19 pandemic.